Project: "Saving Grace," The African American Grace Church Restoration And Creation Of The Grace Heritage Site

 There are more photos and information here as well.

-Current plans call for an exhibit area in the lower level, highlighting the role of local African Americans in Loudoun County, as well as in the military.
-The sanctuary will be restored as a meeting room with period lighting and the original pews.
+Current plans call for an exhibit area in the lower level, highlighting the role of local African American military veterans.
+The sanctuary will be restored to its original appearance with period lighting and the original pews.

 A restored building with a display area with artifacts, photographs, and recognition of important people.